francescozanoni/javascript-hodgepodge/README.md

  * in order to avoid warning `TypeError: this.cliEngine is not a constructor` within IDE, I've switched to [ESLint](https://eslint.org) 5
  * test files are suffixed by `.test.js`, in order to comply with [Jest](https://jestjs.io) default, so no further parameter is required
+ * package `@types/jest` has been installed in order to remove IDE warnings
+ * (this could seem advertising, I know) a **LOT** of examples can be found on book [JavaScript: The Definitive Guide, 7th Edition](https://www.oreilly.com/library/view/javascript-the-definitive/9781491952016), by [David Flanagan](https://davidflanagan.com)

 ----